 For those of you who are new here, I’m a mom of 3 under 5 and my husband is a resident doctor.
 We’ve been living on one income even before kids.
-Yep, I embraced the stay at home “wife” status even before kids and don’t regret a minute of it!
-I definitely got asked “what do you do all day?” a LOT!
-It made having a baby less financially shocking since I didn’t have to leave a $50K/year job.
+Anything extra that I made part time went into savings.
+However I embraced the stay at home “wife” status even before kids and don’t regret a minute of it!
+People asked “what do you do all day?” a LOT!
+But it made having a baby less financially shocking since I didn’t have to leave a $50K/year job.

 For clarity, the 3,000 we budget is what gets dropped into our account after money for taxes is withheld and a small portion saved for retirement.
 It is also after his work auto deducts our health and dental insurance costs.
 So those things are not found in our budget because they come out of his paycheck first.